hanabi/hanabi.github.io/variant-specific/Dark_Omni_&_Gray_Pink.md

 # Specific Conventions for Dark Omni & Gray Pink

-These conventions apply to any variant with a a dark omni suit or a gray pink suit.
+These conventions apply to any variant with a dark omni suit or a gray pink suit.

 <br />